-- CALENDAR DAY means a twenty-four (24) hour period ending at midnight. - CALENDAR YEAR means a period of twelve (12) consecutive months commencing on the first day of January. - CERTIFICATION means the certification awarded by the Labour Relations Board of British Columbia to BCNU. - COMMON-LAW SPOUSE means two people who have cohabitated as spousal partners for a period of not less than one (1) year. - DEMOTION means a change from an employee's position to one with a lower maximum salary level. - EMPLOYEE means any person who is covered by the certification awarded by the Labour Relations Board of British Columbia (or any succeeding Acts). - EMPLOYER means Post Road Health and Diet Incorporated (Dr. Bernstein Clinics) - HEAD OFFICE means the head office of the British Columbia Nurses' Union. - PROMOTION means a change from an employee's position to one with a higher maximum salary level. - SCHEDULED DAY OFF means any day a regular full-time employee is not scheduled to work. - SHIFT means the normal consecutive work hours scheduled for each employee (regular full-time, regular part-time or temporary contract) which occur in any twenty-four (24) hour period. - STEWARD means an employee within the Employer's service elected or appointed by the Union or its members to represent the Union and its members. - TRANSFER means the movement of an employee from one position to another which does not constitute a promotion or demotion. - UNION means The British Columbia Nurses' Union. - UNION REPRESENTATIVE means a member of the staff of the Union or designated substitute. - WORKSITE means any of the following clinics: Georgia, Langley, Broadway, Richmond,

-Coquitlam, or Burnaby, North Vancouver, Delta/Surrey.
+- CALENDAR DAY means a twenty-four (24) hour period ending at midnight. - CALENDAR YEAR means a period of twelve (12) consecutive months commencing on the first day of January. - CERTIFICATION means the certification awarded by the Labour Relations Board of British Columbia to BCNU. - COMMON-LAW SPOUSE means two people who have cohabitated as spousal partners for a period of not less than one (1) year. - DEMOTION means a change from an employee's position to one with a lower maximum salary level. - EMPLOYEE means any person who is covered by the certification awarded by the Labour Relations Board of British Columbia (or any succeeding Acts). - EMPLOYER means Post Road Health and Diet Incorporated (Dr. Bernstein Clinics) - HEAD OFFICE means the head office of the British Columbia Nurses' Union. - PROMOTION means a change from an employee's position to one with a higher maximum salary level. - SCHEDULED DAY OFF means any day a regular full-time employee is not scheduled to work. - SHIFT means the normal consecutive work hours scheduled for each employee (regular full-time, regular part-time or temporary contract) which occur in any twenty-four (24) hour period. - STEWARD means an employee within the Employer's service elected or appointed by the Union or its members to represent the Union and its members. - TRANSFER means the movement of an employee from one position to another which does not constitute a promotion or demotion. - UNION means The British Columbia Nurses' Union. - UNION REPRESENTATIVE means a member of the staff of the Union or designated substitute. - WORKSITE means any of the following clinics: Georgia, Langley, Broadway, Richmond, Coquitlam, or North Vancouver, Delta/Surrey.
+As of December 1, 2019, worksite means any of the following clinics: Georgia, Langley, Broadway, or Coquitlam.